k5tuck/Learn_GoLang/installation/Packages.md

 There are different types of packages that you can call in Go, or rather different "ways" to call packages in Go.

+1. Using a package from the "Standard" Library
+2. Importing a package from a Github Repository

 When declaring a package in your Go file, it will be the name of your parent folder.

-Example: add.go
+Take the example directory above:

+(Example: add.go) - Standard Library

 ```Go
 package numbers